What is a drawdown lifetime mortgage?

 But unlike some other plans, a drawdown lifetime mortgage gives you the freedom to release money as and when you need it.
 Here's a quick rundown of how it all works:

-- You take an initial lump sum and the rest is kept in a cash reserve facility, ready for you to 'draw down'
+- You take an initial lump sum.
+The rest is kept in a cash reserve facility, ready for you to 'draw down'.

-- There are no monthly repayments to worry about – the full loan and interest are repaid when your home is sold (which is usually when you pass away or move into permanent care)
+- There are no monthly repayments to worry about – the full loan and interest are repaid when your home is sold.
+This is usually when you pass away or move into permanent care.

-There are equity release products that let you make regular repayments to reduce the total cost of borrowing.
+Some equity release products, like the Sunrise Lifetime Mortgage, let you make regular repayments to reduce the total cost of borrowing.
 Even small repayments will lessen the amount of interest you pay over the lifetime of your loan.
 Your equity release adviser will be able to help you decide what's right for you.

 Drawdown lifetime mortgage vs. lump sum lifetime mortgage